ajeanmahoney/sipcore-callinfo-rfc/draft-ietf-sipcore-callinfo-rcd.md

 a=rtpmap:0 PCMU/8000
 ~~~~~~~~~~~~

-An example SIP INVITE using the "cid" URI scheme is as follows.
+An example SIP INVITE using the "cid" URI scheme is as follows:

 ~~~~~~~~~~~~
 INVITE sip:alice@example.com SIP/2.0